AzonMedia/guzaba-platform-docs/README.md

 It will also include multiple commonly used components so that one can start working on your application without writing commonly found functionality.

 As being based on Swoole and Guzaba 2 framework it provides for:
-- in-memory caching (the persistent nature of Swoole allows for in-memory caching!
-No more shared memory, APCU, Redis...)
+- in-memory caching - the persistent nature of Swoole allows for in-memory caching!
+No more shared memory, APCU, Redis... **no more serialization and unserialization**!
-- DB connections pool (Swoole executes in code in coroutines)
+- DB connections pool - Swoole executes in code in coroutines and by having persistent memory model there is no need of connection initialization on every request
 - simultaneous tasks execution - DB queries, API requests (again with coroutines)
+- [SBRM](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) (Scope Based Resource Management) - provides for **automatic transaction rollback** thus avoiding the need to manually catch all cases where an exception can be thrown and manually invoke rollback().
+The same is applied for the Connections management - these are **freed automatically** (taking into account the parent scopes!)
+- nested transactions (emulated with savepoints) - this allows for automatic partial (nested) rollback of the transaction
+- transaction events - callbacks can be added on SAVE, COMMIT, ROLLBACK.
-- ACL
+- ACL (Access Control List)
+- RBAC (Role-Based Access Control - this is in progress currently)
-- MVC
+- MVC (Model-View-Controller)
+- facilitate IPC (Inter Process Communication) - Swoole has multiple workers and certain actions need to be executed on all of them

 GuzabaPlatform also provides (as installable packages via composer) the fundamental components for an enterprise application like:
 - permissions management on objects & classes (static methods can have permissions too!)